Updated on December 22, 2022

 1. Hassle-free service: We take the onus off of you to get your products where they need to be, communicating with the right parties at every step of the way.

-2. Clear and competitive pricing: Get a clear comprehensive quote prior to signing up for Deliverr Freight that best matches your business needs.
-No hidden surcharges or fees.
+2. Clear and competitive pricing: Get a clear comprehensive quote prior to signing up for Deliverr Freight that best matches your business needs, with full transparency around updates.

 3. Fast and predictable transit times: Know where your shipments are and when they’re expected to arrive.